Graduate Program in Neurosciences

 CRITERIA FOR ADMISSION - APPLICATION REQUIREMENTS

-Up to twenty (20) graduate students will be selected every 2 years.
+Up to fifteen (15) graduate students will be selected every 2 years.

 The evaluation of the students will be according to the following criteria.